 No. 2 - REMODEL FURNITURE

 Small but really eye catching accent could be drawer knobs.
-For a smaller child they could be fun and colourful, maybe even DIY, later you can change the knobs to something more sophisticated, without loosing the eye catching moment.
+For a smaller child they could be fun and colorful, maybe even DIY, later you can change the knobs to something more sophisticated, without loosing the eye catching moment.

 No. 3 - CHALKBOARD WALL

 No kid would say no to a legal way to draw on walls.
 Chalkboard wallpaper gives them this opportunity.
-Reaching their teenage years this can be simply black wall or a space to do art or making to do lists.
+Reaching their teenage years this can be simply black wall or a space to do art or making to-do lists.